 As we approached the Whakarewarewa geyser terrace, all eyes were on Pohutu, the big splash as its Maori name suggests.
 The smell of rotten eggs was apparently stronger here but the dynamics of eruption and mesmerizing steam were such a feast to the eyes.
 Pohutu erupted constantly while we were there.
 She was born as a result of a volcanic eruption in the North Island over 240,000 years ago, and once at risk of losing her power because nearby residents tried to drill bores in the geothermal area.
 Now here she is alongside dozens of geyser vents in this valley, sending up spectacular jets of water and clouds of smoke into the air.

 After tirelessly touring around Te Puia, we headed to Polynesian spa for a hot bathing in the wild and called it a day.
-We still have the geysers in sight only in a more relaxing place, watching seabirds while soaking ourselves in geothermal water.
-Guess I’ve got to add this steamy city to my must-come-back list of places in New Zealand.
+We still had the geysers in sight only in a more relaxing place, watching seabirds while soaking ourselves in geothermal water.
+I knew then that some day I’d come back to this steamy city.